 Family/Kids Class- Ages 5 to 11

-Capoeira is a community where all would be welcome…a place where I could raise my children and prepare them for life.
+Capoeira is a community where all are welcome.
+Capoeira helps create a positive environment where I can raise my children and prepare them for life.
 A family.
 My son Daryl Jr. is a strong, very social, happy, well-adjusted child…I am grateful to our Capoeira Community for helping me raise my son in a positive and healthy environment.

 Schedule a FREE Capoeira class for Kids NOW using this Online Scheduler